DETAILED ACTION

 Claims 1-3, 5-7, 10-12, and 14-16 are rejected under 35 U.S.C.
 102(a)(1) and (a)(2) as being anticipated by Lee et al. (US 2021/0072761).

-an external force information acquisition unit configured to acquire external force information on external force acting on a vehicle that is an autonomous vehicle (¶32 and ¶40-42 - the operating unit 130 is embedded therein with a sensor to sense at least one of the intensity and the direction of external force corresponding to the recited external force information acquisition unit);
+acquire external force information on external force acting on a vehicle that is an autonomous vehicle (¶32 and ¶40-42 - the operating unit 130 is embedded therein with a sensor to sense at least one of the intensity and the direction of external force);

-an external force determination unit configured to determine a kind of the external force by using the external force information; and a traveling control signal generation unit configured to generate a traveling control signal for the vehicle in accordance with the kind of the external force (¶80-90 – analysis of intensity and direction of the external force corresponding to the recited kind of external force by using the external force information which is utilized to generate control signals to the motor corresponding to the recited traveling control signal in accordance with the kind of external force).
+determine a kind of the external force by using the external force information, the kind of the external force including a kind of external force that is generated by work performed on the vehicle; generate a traveling control signal for remote control of the vehicle in accordance with the kind of the external force (¶80-90 – analysis of intensity and direction of the external force corresponding to the recited kind of external force by using the external force information which is utilized to generate control signals to the motor corresponding to the recited traveling control signal in accordance with the kind of external force where the external force applied through the impact with the obstacle is determined based on work performed on the vehicle as the vehicle moves through an environment given that the onboard movements is performed on the vehicle via remote control); and

-Regarding claims 2 and 11, Lee further discloses wherein the kind of the external force includes a first kind of external force that needs a stop or a retreat of the vehicle and a second kind of external force that needs neither the stop nor the retreat of the vehicle (¶64-68 – based on the intensity and direction of the external force associated with the stop signals corresponding to the recited kind of external force, the cart may require stopping and reversing corresponding to the recited first kind of external force, or a change in the movement direction corresponding to the recited second kind of external force that needs neither the stop nor the retreat of the vehicle).
+Regarding claims 2 and 11, Lee further discloses wherein the kind of the external force includes a kind of external force that needs a stop or a retreat of the vehicle and a kind of external force that needs neither the stop nor the retreat of the vehicle (¶64-68 – based on the intensity and direction of the external force associated with the stop signals corresponding to the recited kind of external force, the cart may require stopping and reversing corresponding to the recited the kind of external force, or a change in the movement direction corresponding to the recited kind of external force that needs neither the stop nor the retreat of the vehicle).

 Regarding claims 7 and 16, Lee further discloses wherein the external force information includes at least one of (the “at least one of” element only requires one of the following to be present to disclose the invention as claimed)